Colonsay: Present day

-The island's population was 124 as recorded by the 2011 census an increase of nearly 15% since 2001 when there were 108 usual residents.
+The island's population was 124 as recorded by the 2011 census, an increase of nearly 15% since 2001 when there were 108 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
 At the time of the 2022 census the population was 117.
 Colonsay's main settlement is Scalasaig (Sgalasaig) on the east coast.

 Recently there has been a growth of tourism as the mainstay of the island's economy, with numerous holiday cottages, many of them owned and managed by the Isle of Colonsay Estate.
 The Colonsay Hotel, the only hotel on the island, is independently owned.

 Colonsay Hotel, the island's only pub and hotel.

-The island has a tiny bookshop specialising in books of local interest; it is also the home of the House of Lochar publishing company specialising in Scottish history.
-The hotel overlooks the harbour, and there are also a cafe and bakery, a shop and post office.
-Colonsay's best known beach, Kiloran Bay, is a vast stretch of golden sands and draws locals and tourists alike while maintaining an isolated and peaceful atmosphere.
+The island has a tiny bookshop specialising in books of local interest; it is also the home of the House of Lochar publishing company, specialising in Scottish history.
+The hotel overlooks the harbour, and there are also a café and bakery, a shop and post office.
+Colonsay's best-known beach, Kiloran Bay, is a vast stretch of golden sands and draws locals and tourists alike while maintaining an isolated and peaceful atmosphere.

-Colonsay Community Development Company, the local development trust is “engaged in a range of work which reflects a sustainable approach to the regeneration of our island”.
+Colonsay Community Development Company, the local development trust, is "engaged in a range of work which reflects a sustainable approach to the regeneration of our island".
 Current projects include running the island's coal supply and only petrol pump, a major Rhododendron ponticum eradication programme and a feasibility study into the possibility of improving the harbour and surrounding area.